raganwald-deprecated/homoiconic/2012/09/actually-YOU-dont-understand-lexical-scope.md

 The argument against CoffeeScript
 ---------------------------------

-JavaScript has lexical scoping for parameters.
-Let's check it out.
+JavaScript has lexical scoping for parameters:

 ```JavaScript
 (function (foo) {